This trigger runs when a user clicks a Button field in a table row. The workflow receives that row’s data.Documentation Index

 What data is available to next steps

-- Record ID — the unique identifier of the row where the button was clicked.
+When a button is clicked, the trigger provides:- Record ID — the unique identifier of the row where the button was clicked.

 - All field values — every field in the clicked row is available as a variable.
 This includes text, numbers, dates, linked records, attachments, and more.